Written by Fob James IV, Esq. | Fob James Law Firm, LLC | Last Updated: June 22, 2026

 The Science Is Still Evolving

 The scientific evidence linking Depo-Provera and meningioma continues to grow.
 We expect additional studies to be published throughout 2026, which will likely further strengthen the case against Pfizer.
-Notably, general causation expert disclosures and Daubert hearings are scheduled for May 2026 in the MDL, where the courts will evaluate the strength of the scientific evidence.
+Notably, the general-causation Daubert/Rule 702 hearing is scheduled for July 27, 2026 in Pensacola (rescheduled from June 24–26), where Judge Rodgers will evaluate whether the plaintiffs’ scientific experts may testify that Depo-Provera causes meningioma.
+Because Pretrial Order No. 30 makes this ruling applicable to every case in the MDL, the outcome will affect all pending Alabama claims at once.

 Alabama has specific laws that govern product liability claims like the Depo-Provera lawsuit.
 Understanding these laws is important for any Alabama resident considering filing a claim.